Dog Cancer Diet Guidelines

 OR

-• Performing feeding trials aligned with AAFCO’s guidelines – feeding trial requirements for adult dog food state that at least 8 dogs (but up to two can be removed from the trial once it is underway) must be able to maintain their body weight and have no significant changes in four basic blood parameters during the 6 months of the trial.
+• Performing feeding trials aligned with AAFCO’s guidelines.
+Feeding trial requirements for adult dog food state that at least eight dogs (up to two can be removed from the trial once it is underway) must be able to maintain their body weight and have no significant changes in four basic blood parameters during the six months of the trial.

 Nutritional Adequacy Statements